Tyniec: History

-The history of human settlement in the area of the village dates back to the paleolithic period.
-On top of the Gora Klasztorna hill traces of a neolithic settlement were found.
+The history of human settlement in the area of the village dates back to the Paleolithic period.
+On top of the Gora Klasztorna hill traces of a Neolithic settlement were found.
 It had a ceramics work, there also was a mint, which manufactured silver Celtic coins.

 Probably in the early 10th century, Tyniec was settled by the Vistulans, which some time ca. 1000 became part of the early Kingdom of Poland.
 The village was a royal property, and the decision of King Casimir the Restorer to locate a Benedictine abbey here (ca. 1040) is regarded as one of the most important events in the history of Tyniec.
 In 1259 the village was destroyed during the Mongol invasion of Poland, by Tatar hordes heading from Kraków towards Silesia.
 Complete destruction was brought again in the Swedish invasion of Poland.
-In 1772, during the Bar Confederation, the village was defended by the Polish rebels, fighting the Russians.
+In 1771–1772, during the Bar Confederation, the village was defended by the Polish rebels, fighting the Russians: for example, in the action of 20 May 1771.
 After the Partitions of Poland, Tyniec, together with the abbey, was annexed by the Habsburg Empire, and remained in the province of Galicia from 1772 until late 1918.
 In 1816, Austrian authorities closed down the abbey, and the complex gradually began to turn into a ruin.

 In the 19th century, Tyniec was a large, yet poor village.
 Its houses were concentrated in two areas – around the monastery, and along the ancient Kraków – Oświęcim road.
 Its residents supported themselves by transporting people and goods through the Vistula in their boats and small ferries.
 In 1973 Tyniec was annexed by the city of Kraków.